CodeCraftsmanSandeep/GPU-programming/readme.md

   ```
 - PCI express bus:
   - The PCI Express (PCIe) bus is a high-speed interface that connects the CPU to various peripherals, including GPUs, in a computer system.
-In a CPU-GPU setup, PCIe serves as the main communication channel for data transfer between the CPU and the GPU.
+In a CPU-GPU setup, PCI serves as the main communication channel for data transfer between the CPU and the GPU.
 It allows the CPU to send data, commands, and instructions to the GPU and receive results back efficiently.
 - Concepts:
   - Software concepts:
     - block